quocan91tc/Udacity_ds_blogpost/README.md

 # Udacity_ds_blogpost
-<h1>Hello, This is the 1st Project in Udacity's Data Science Program of AnTTQ</h1>
+## Hello, This is the 1st Project in Udacity's Data Science Program of AnTTQ

+### Table of content
+- Libraries used
+- Motivation
+- Project Structure
+- Project Summary
+- Neccessary Acknowledgements